This site contains affiliate links. Please see Policies for more information.

 - Garnish with chopped avocado, flour tortilla strips, or both!

-- Pull the meat from the rotisserie chicken and chop it into bite sized pieces.
+- First, pull the meat from the rotisserie chicken and chop it into bite sized pieces.

-- Add the meat, bones, and skin to the slow cooker.
-I grouped the bones and skin on one size of the slow cooker so that they were easier to remove later.
+- Next, add chicken meat, bones, and skin to the slow cooker.
+I grouped the bones and skin on one side of the slow cooker so that they were easier to remove later.

-- Pour the rest of the ingredients to the slow cooker.
-Cooked rice is fine here as well!
+- Then pour the rest of the ingredients to the slow cooker.

-- Place the lid on the slow cooker.
+- Finally place the lid on the slow cooker.
 Cook the soup on high heat for 2-3 hours or low heat for 4-6 hours.

-- When it’s time to eat remove the bone and skin from the soup the serve.
-Garnish with chopped avocado, cilantro, and/or tortilla strips and cheese.
+- When it’s time to eat, remove the bones and skin from the pot and serve the soup.
+Garnish with chopped avocado, cilantro, tortilla strips or cheese.
+You can add salt and pepper at the end, to taste.

 Video